nl12143ao/HA-MPC-Autopilot/ReadMe.md

 How to keep track of triggers based on price ahead, solar forecast, net export at low price ?

 **State machine to the resque**
 Back at school we discovered the same for automations using PLC.
-Filling a water tank using a sensor and a valve is nice.
+Filling a water tank using a sensor and a valve is clear.
-Adding a PID control makes it even better and all stays structured.
+Even after adding a PID controller, to make it better, and all stays well structured.
 But brewing beer as a complete proces is impossible like this.
 What we need is a pre-defined set of machine states.
-A single automation that controls only these main states.
-Some states may require a sub-state.
+And a 1 single automation that controls only these main states.

+Yes, some states may require a sub-state.
 And in every state a local control is possible.
 The amount of states is a compromise between fine grained and complexity.
 Call it KISS.
 An example is a car: most basic is states are STOP, IDLE and RUN.
 In each state some controls are active, but keep these out of the model!
 Do not inlude the gear in the model, unless you really have to.
 Or all the driver actions when in RUN.